Skip to main content

 Best Practices

 Return a 200 response immediately and process the webhook asynchronously.
-If your endpoint times out, the webhook will not be retried.
+Maven uses a 5-second delivery timeout; if your endpoint is slower, the request is treated as failed and retried.

 Use the session_id to deduplicate — check if you’ve already processed this session before acting on it.